1st Workshop on

 13:00 - 13:35: Talk 1 (Thomas Augustin)

-: 50+ Years of Uncertainty Quantification @Stat.LMU: Some Partially Historical Remarks
+Title: 50+ Years of Uncertainty Quantification @Stat.LMU: Some Partially Historical Remarks

 Abstract: The talk opens the workshop with partially historical remarks on the Department of Statistics and (!)
 Philosophy of Science at LMU Munich.
 During its founding decades, research activities focused on questions concerning the foundations of statistics.
 First, we quickly trace back Weichselberger's (and Stegmüller's) search for a general inference theory and then review its impact on knowledge representation in expert systems and credal models in machine learning.
 Secondly, we recall Schneeweiß's work on measurement error modelling in regression models and then discuss the relevance of some of those questions and techniques for predictive modelling, particularly interpretable machine learning.